PavanRangani/docs/docs/prd/philanthropy/export.md

   - `Non-Profit Firm`
     - Show Organization name or short name.
     - Show organization group in bracket.
+  - `Project`
-  - `Project` - Project of the organization
+    - Project of the organization
+    - Not applicable for Contribution
   - Year Column
     - If all payments are `Pending` , shows Approved amount of that payment.
     - If all payments are `Paid`, show `Paid` amount of that payment.